Culture, Equality, Diversity and Inclusion (CEDI) Impact Award

 About

-This year (2024) marks the first CEDI Impact Award to be presented to a researcher whose research article champions our CEDI values.
+This year (2025) marks the second CEDI Impact Award, which will be presented to a researcher whose research work exemplifies excellence in promoting equality, diversity, and inclusion, through research outputs, community engagement or tangible impact on policies, clinical practice or service delivery.
 The winner will be awarded £1,000 to go towards training or conference attendance.

 Our CEDI strategy aligns with the efforts of our partner organisations to create a genuinely welcoming and inclusive research environment that reflects and celebrates the diversity of our research community – where all individuals feel recognised, valued and supported.